 Check out these two articles:

 Some novels require research.
 Obviously historical novels do, but others do, too, like Sci Fi novels.
 Almost any novel can call for a little research.
 Here’s a short article I wrote for The Writer magazine on handling research materials.
 It’s in no way an in-depth commentary on research–but it will serve as an introduction.

 For a blog on novel writing, check this link at Writers.com:

 For more articles I’ve published in The Writer, go here:

 How to Start Writing Fiction: Take a Writing Class!

 To write a story or even write a book, fiction writers need these tools first and foremost.
 Although there’s no comprehensive guide on how to write fiction for beginners, working with these elements of fiction will help your story bloom.

 All six elements synergize to make a work of fiction, and like most works of art, the sum of these elements is greater than the individual parts.
 Still, you might find that you struggle with one of these elements, like maybe you’re great at writing characters but not very good with exploring setting.
 If this is the case, then use your strengths: use characters to explore the setting, or use style to explore themes, etc.

 Getting the first draft written is the hardest part, but it deserves to be written.
-Once you’ve got a working draft of a story or novel and you need an extra set of eyes, the writers.com community is here to give feedback: take a look at our fiction courses, and check out our talented writing community.
+Once you’ve got a working draft of a story or novel and you need an extra set of eyes, the Writers.com community is here to give feedback: take a look at our upcoming courses on fiction writing, and check out our talented writing community.